archmetalDBM/GlobaLID-App/doc/resources.md

 ## Resources

-These functions were specifically developed for GlobaLID.
-To use them in your own work, load them via `source()`
+The web application is written in [R](https://cran.r-project.org/).
+The following functions were specifically developed for GlobaLID.
+To use them in your own work, download them and lod them into R with `source()`.

 <table cellpadding="5">
 <thead>